Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-Experts consistently noted our blending of physical and digital elements (P1, P3-P6), praising how we ``play with the real-virtual relationship''~(P4) and present interactions in a ``hybrid'' way that feels especially clever~\q{P3:hybrid-clever}.
+\myFinding{Toward Deeper Connections}{sec:toward-deeper-connections} \mySubFinding[nospace]{Bridging Physical and Digital Worlds}{sec:physical-digital-worlds} Experts consistently emphasized that the most compelling interactions emerged when the physical and digital were not merely combined, but mutually implicated (P1, P3--P6).
+They praised how we ``play with the real--virtual relationship''~(P4) and present interactions in a ``hybrid'' way that feels especially clever~(P3).
 The most evocative moment was ``pulling a painting out of its physical frame so that the physical and digital spaces begin to interact''~(P6).
-They valued that this mixing avoids literal mimicry of the reality while sustaining presence~\q{P3:mix-presence}.
+They valued that this mixing avoids literal mimicry of reality while sustaining presence~\q{mix-presence}.

-Leveraging everyday physical boundaries was highlighted as a strength for tactile feedback and usability~\q{P1:haptics-value}.
-Real surfaces restore certainty that mid-air interactions lack, making drawing or typing more precise through haptic cues~\q{P5:surface-haptics}.
-Even when tangibility is not the point, repurposing existing planes in the environment can translate familiar physical structure into meaningful virtual functionality~\q{P5:repurpose-planes}.
+A key reason this resonance occurs is the anchoring role of everyday physical objects and boundaries.
+They restore the certainty that mid-air interactions lack through tactile feedback~\q{haptics-value}, making tasks such as drawing or typing more precise~\q{surface-haptics}.
+Crucially, this value extends beyond tangibility.
+Repurposing existing surfaces in the environment can translate familiar physical structure into meaningful virtual functionality~\q{repurpose-planes}.
+They carry familiar spatial logic and continuity that pure virtual surfaces cannot replicate.

-Experts also emphasized coherent cross-influences: factors affecting physical should influence digital to preserve unified logic~\q{P5:coherent-logic}.
-They encouraged designs that enact direct effects, such as reducing noise as in {Acoustic Partition} (P6) or sampling a color from a real object to set a physical lamp's hue~\cite{wu_megereality_2020} (P4).
+Experts also emphasized coherent cross-influences: factors affecting the physical should influence the digital to preserve unified logic~\q{coherent-logic}.
+They encouraged designs that enact such influences~(P4, P6), such as reducing noise as in Acoustic Partition, extracting real-world materials as augmented textures for chairs~\cite{BaoZhangLiuXin2024UnrealRealm}, or sampling colors from the environment to set smart lamp hues~\cite{wu_megereality_2020}.
 As P2 observed, ``the biggest issue in XR is that everything is unconstrained, which conflicts with how people expect things to influence one another.
 Designers need to build in those influences.''